 Assessment & Selection of Top Candidates

-Assessing the results of the interviews and tests of qualified candidates, allows you to narrow down your search and find the ideal candidate to fill the role.
+Assessing interviews and tests allows you to narrow down your search and find the ideal candidate for the role.
 Using an applicant tracking system, such as the one Factorial offers, can keep you on track and help streamline the process of recruiting staff.

 To accurately budget the selection process, it is essential to understand the difference between direct and indirect costs.

-The indirect costs are those which are shared expenses between other departments of the company, which are not included in the budget as a whole.
+The indirect costs are shared expenses between other departments of the company.
+However, these are not included in the budget.
 Instead, the costs are divided into the budgets of the various departments they serve.

-The total cost of recruiting staff = direct costs + indirect costs.
+The total costs of recruiting staff = direct costs + indirect costs.

 Let’s look at an example to display this process.
-If we assume that our direct costs are 150€ to advertise the job posting, 180€ for the materials of the candidates, 500€ to rent the space, 300€ for housing and food, 80€ for transportation and gas, and 300€ for the salary of the contractors (Let’s say they each worked 10 hours at 30€ per hour).
+Assume that our direct costs are 150€ to advertise the job posting, 180€ for the materials of the candidates, 500€ to rent the space, 300€ for housing and food, 80€ for transportation and gas, and 300€ for the salary of the contractors (they each work 10 hours at 30€ per hour).

-On the other side, let’s consider that our indirect costs are 100€ for materials and administration, 40€ for the telephone bill, and 40€ for secretarial services (Let’s say they work 5 hours at 8€ per hour).
+Let’s say that our indirect costs are 100€ for materials and administration, 40€ for the telephone bill, and 40€ for secretarial services (they work 5 hours at 8€ per hour).
 The direct costs together, total 1,510€, and the indirect costs together, total; 180€.
 In total, the recruitment cost for the process is 1,690€.

 Now you have the keys to calculate the total cost of the recruitment and selection process.
-Implementing this information into your hiring plan can increase the overall profitability and success of the company.
+Optimizing your hiring plan can increase the overall profitability and success of the company.
 Remember, that with every new hire, it is necessary to recalculate the hiring costs.
-When you do this, the company has the opportunity to reevaluate its expenses and make adjustments.
+This will allow the company to reevaluate its expenses and make adjustments.

-Save this guide and consult it every time you are starting in the recruitment process & discover the best free recruitment software, included in Factorial’s HR plan.
+Save this guide and consult it every time you are starting the recruitment process.
+Discover the best free recruitment software, included in Factorial’s HR plan.